WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

 As guitarists, we often aspire to garnering a selection of expensive guitars, not purely because of the price but simply due to the fact that high-end guitars are loaded with superior tonewoods and electronics.

 Often, high end electric guitars are relied upon by professional musicians all over the world thanks to their meticulous construction processes, upgraded pickups and focus on playability.
 Essentially, a more expensive guitar will almost always have higher quality tonewoods, better pickups and a far more strict focus on quality.

 You're investing in quality.
 So, we thought we’d round up some of our favourite expensive guitars and show you exactly whey they’re worth it.

 Now, before we get into our list, I want to state that we’re not talking custom shop models or super-vintage guitars that cost hundreds of thousands!
 We’re looking at high-end guitars and guitar models us mere mortals can afford, or at the very least aspire to get our hands on after a little budgeting.

 The Gibson Les Paul Standard is one of the best electric guitars for the money relied upon by professional guitarists all over the world.
 A selection of brands have tried their best to emulate this design, but there’s only one Gibson Les Paul.

 The thing to remember here is, you’ll never ever have to upgrade – your collection may grow, but you won’t have to replace a made in USA Gibson Les Paul Standard – this thing will be passed down to your grandkids!

 The higher price tag comes down to the use of superb tonewoods, the awesome humbucking pickups and the fact each guitar is meticulously made by hand in the Gibson Factory in the USA.

 The non-chambered solid mahogany back ensures your guitar resonates beautifully whilst the maple top ensures you have that snap and articulation for those solos and big riffs.
 The inclusion of vintage-voiced BurstBucker pickups gives you the closest approximations of this classic tone, offering a vintage sound that is instantly recognisable and unmistakably a Les Paul.

 This harks back to the way Gibson used to produce guitars and reaffirms the brand as one of the best guitar manufacturers around.
 All guitarists need a Gibson Les Paul in their collection.
 Easily one of the best high-end electric guitars ever made.
 Shop all Gibson Les Paul guitars.

-2. Martin D-28 Re-Imagined
+2. MARTIN D-28 RE-IMAGINED

 This is the ultimate aspirational acoustic guitar that almost every player aspires to get hold of.
 As soon as you ring out a chord on this guitar you can hear hundreds, if not thousands of famous songs instantly – the sound is that recognisable.

 The reason the Martin D-28 Re-Imagined makes our best expensive guitars list is down to its unique and iconic Dreadnought shape and booming sound that no other guitar can replicate.
 This D-28 made the Dreadnought shape fashionable back when it was introduced in 1931, where smaller parlour size guitars had previously ruled.

 The addition of a Sitka Spruce to also ensures your fingerpicked notes stand out in the mix and each string is heard correctly.
 Try one of these acoustic guitars and see what all the fuss is about – you won’t be disappointed.
 Shop all Martin Guitars HERE.

 The Fender American Stratocaster guitars make our list of best high end and expensive electric guitars as they’re entirely worth the £1000+ price tag.
 These guitars are put together using meticulous design and construction processes that ensure your guitar feels and sounds amazing as soon as you take it out of its case.

-We love the Fender American Professional Stratocaster in particular as it features a set of V-Mod Single coil pickups that provide all the original Fender flavour without any of the associated hum that sometimes creeps in with single coils.
+We love the Fender American Professional Stratocaster in particular as it features a set of V-Mod Single coil pickups that provide all the original Fender flavour without any of the associated humming that sometimes creeps in with single coils.

-An all new Modern Deep C Shape neck actually makes playing the Strat a LOT easier too, which really helps when you’re 2 hours into your set or rehearsal.
-You could go for vintage guitars, but where’s the fun in buying an already beat up guitar when you could do it yourself!
+An all-new Modern Deep C Shape neck actually makes playing the Strat a LOT easier too, which really helps when you’re 2 hours into your set or rehearsal.
+You could go for vintage guitars, but where’s the fun in buying an already beat-up guitar when you could do it yourself!

 Since 1958 the Gibson ES-335 has been a mainstay in the guitar world and has been championed by the likes of Chuck Berry, Eric Clapton and B.B.
 King, among others.
 Whereas other hollow-body guitars would start to feedback easily, the ES-335 handled higher volumes a lot easier thanks to the addition of a solid maple block that runs through the middle.

 This was a welcome innovation for hollow body players who wanted that warmer tone and better sustain without all the associated noise.
 These guitars are still relied upon by players of all genres, from Blues to Metal – yep, Brent Hinds from Mastodon even uses them!
 The signature 335 sound is achieved thanks to the 3-Ply Maple/Poplar/Maple body and top construction and centre block.

 The new Gibson ES-335 Dot, Antique Faded Cherry features a set of 57 Classic pickups which offer all the vintage style Gibson sound you need with enough versatility to turn your hand to any genre you wish.
 The history behind it, the fact it’s made in the USA and utilises superior tonewoods all contribute to it being one of the best high-end electric guitars on the market today.

-The Gretsch White Falcon is probably the coolest looking expensive guitar on the market, and really stands out from the crowd.
+The Gretsch White Falcon is probably the coolest looking expensive guitar on the market and really stands out from the crowd.
 This thing is not for the shy guitarists out there!

 The Cult’s Billy Duffy helped put this guitar on the map and since then it has become one of the go-to guitars for rockabilly players, blues guitarists and those who love a guitar with a bit of panache that can back up the looks with a quality sound.

-The laminated Maple body is snappy whilst the hollowbody construction ensures your chords ring out nice and clear.
+The laminated Maple body is snappy whilst the hollow body construction ensures your chords ring out nice and clear.
 Finally, we need to talk about how this thing looks.

-The inclusion of gold hardware, gold sparkle binding and a gold Bisgby all look amazing when partnered with the all-white body.
+In addition to this, the inclusion of gold hardware, gold sparkle binding and a gold Bisgby all look amazing when partnered with the all-white body.
 This thing stands out from the crowd both tonally and visually.

 Next up we have the Charvel Satchel Signature Pro-Mod DK Electric Guitar Green Bengal.
 Now, at just over £1000 it’s not an unobtainable guitar but it’s certainly not cheap – and for good reason.

 Whether you love Steel Panther, or you’re just a fan of all things 80s hair metal and you need the right tool for the job, the Fishman Fluence Classic Humbucker Pickups in this guitar will take you there.

-You have Floyd Rose hardware allowing you to dive bomb as hard as you want, push pull switches to split the humbucker and a hand-rubbed Urethane neck for added comfort and smooth transition up the neck.
+You have Floyd Rose hardware allowing you to dive-bomb as hard as you want, push/pull switches to split the humbucker and a hand-rubbed Urethane neck for added comfort and smooth transition up the neck.

 This is an incredible guitar for the shredders out there and easily one of the coolest expensive guitars around.

 The Ibanez RG5000 guitars are there for those metal players who want to make the transition into the realms of pro-level sound.
 These guitars are worth every penny and make our best high-end guitars list with ease thanks to the incredible pickups and hefty focus on playability.